bmanojprabhakar/SimpleSplitPayer/README.md

 3. **Importing from CSV**:
    - Place your CSV file in the project directory
-   - Make sure it has the required columns (see the example in `Coorg_expenditures.csv`)
+   - Make sure it has the required columns
    - The application will automatically import the data on first run

 ## Data Structure